Sorting by

 1. Natwest Mortgages for Over 60s and 70s: Santander’s range of mortgages for older individuals is vast, but when considering equity release, one must assess the long-term implications, interest rates, and potential impact on inheritance.

 4. Mortgages for Older Borrowers: The UK has witnessed a surge in products tailored to older borrowers.
-Whether for retirees, older person mortgages, or mortgages up to age 85, institutions recognize the need to cater to this demographic’s unique needs.
+Whether for retirees, older person mortgages, or mortgages up to age 85, institutions recognise the need to cater to this demographic’s unique needs.

 Additional Points of Interest:

 2. Maximum Age Restrictions: While Barclays offers tailored products for older individuals, it’s still crucial to note the maximum age restrictions.
-Mortgages up to age 85 are becoming more common, with lenders recognizing the changing financial dynamics of an ageing population.
+Mortgages up to age 85 are becoming more common, with lenders recognising the changing financial dynamics of an ageing population.

 Barclays Bank UK PLC.
 Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority (Financial Services Register number: 759676).